AniruddhaCIndia/glance/README.md

 What's **_GLANCE_**?

-**_GLANCE_** (acronym for Gravitational Lensing Authenticator using Non-modelled Cross-ocrrelation Exploration) is a tool to find gravitationally lensed images.
+**_GLANCE_** (acronym for Gravitational Lensing Authenticator using Non-modelled Cross-correlation Exploration) is a tool to find gravitationally lensed images.
 Whether it's a signle distorted image or a multi-image system, **_GLANCE_** finds them all.

 Why **_GLANCE_**?